 Of course, the wood doesn’t just impart flavours but also absorbs them.
 If these barrels are then used with different liquid, these flavours can be released into the new juice, such as Port barrels being used to age North American Whiskies.
 Our Decagon Cabernet Franc spends 5 months in old Cognac barrels enhancing its complexity with softer fruit and burnt toffee flavours.

-Given the work and precision that goes into making barrels to specification, it’s understandable that good barrels do not come cheap.
-However, there are alternatives that can also help to stabilise the colour and increase tannin content of the wine, although they aid less with softening and rounding out the wine.
+Given the work and precision that goes into making barrels to specification, it’s understandable that good barrels are not cheap.
+There are alternatives that can help to stabilise the colour and increase tannin in the wine, though they aid less with softening and rounding out the wine.